joryeugene/minimalist-responsive-personal-landing-page/README.md

-# Minimalistic Personal Website
+# Minimalistic Responsive Personal Website

-My minimalistic personal website with cover background image and social media links
+My minimalist **responsive** personal website with cover background image and social media links

+It works on all devices in landscape and portrait orientations.

 _Check it out [here](http://jorypestorious.com)_